EnterpriseDB/barman/new_docs/pre_requisites.rst

 PostgreSQL server named ``pg``, a Barman server named ``backup`` and a user named ``barman``.

-To locate the incoming WALs directory, use the following :ref:`commands-barman-show-servers` command and check for the ``incoming_wals_directory`` value:
+To locate the incoming WALs directory, use the following command and check for the ``incoming_wals_directory`` value:

 .. code-block:: text